 The clinical trial industry in the Asia Pacific region is growing in multiples over the past few years.
-The revenue is expected to increase at a 20% compound annual growth rate (CAGR), from 2016 to 2021 compared with the rest of the world’s 11.4% CAGR (see ref.
+A report expects the revenue to increase at a 20% compound annual growth rate (CAGR) from 2016 to 2021 compared with the rest of the world’s 11.4% CAGR (see ref.
 6).
-This growth is evident particularly in countries like Australia and India, which also have a major share of the business.
+This growth is evident, particularly in countries like Australia and India, which also have a major share of the business.

-- This turnaround is expected to be due to large patient naive, faster completion rates, and cost-saving,
+- This turnaround is due to large patient naive, faster completion rates, and cost-saving,

 - Compared to the high per-patient cost in the United States, the Asia-pacific countries are considerably low-cost regions.
 Even Australia, which is often considered a western country, offers considerable cost-advantage compared to the USA.

-- On the other hand, however, there are regulatory concerns surrounding the developing nations.
+- On the other hand, however, there are regulatory concerns surrounding developing nations.

-- Despite this challenge, the APAC is expected to emerge as the fastest-growing regional market due to the rapidly increasing prevalence of therapeutic and chronic diseases like diabetes, infectious diseases, and cardiovascular diseases.
+- Despite this challenge, the experts expect APAC to emerge as the fastest-growing regional market due to the rapidly increasing prevalence of therapeutic and chronic diseases like diabetes, infectious diseases, and cardiovascular diseases.

 The Middle East and African CROs

 The size of the middle east African clinical trial market was valued at USD $1.36 and projected to reach USD $1.96 by 2024 at a CAGR of 7.55% during the period of 2019-2024.
 This a great opportunity for regional CROs which are small and mid-sized CROs.
 Emerging potential, advanced technology and upgrading of the workforce to a highly skilled and qualified one make these countries the choice for many pharmaceutical companies.